Table of Contents

 Slow-Healing Sores and Frequent Infections

-High blood sugar can impair your body's ability to heal and fight off infections.
-It can affect your circulation and damage your nerves, making it harder for blood to reach and repair cuts and sores.
-This can lead to wounds that take a long time to heal and an increased risk of infections, particularly skin infections, urinary tract infections (UTIs), and vaginal yeast infections in women.
+One of the serious signs and symptoms of high blood sugar is a reduced ability to heal and fight infections.
+Poor circulation and nerve damage can make it harder for blood to reach and repair cuts and sores, leading to slow-healing wounds and a higher risk of infections such as skin infections, urinary tract infections (UTIs), and vaginal yeast infections in women.

 Tingling and Numbness (Neuropathy)